Roman Ghetto: Creation

 The Jewish community of Rome is probably the oldest in the world outside of the Middle East, with a continuous existence from classical times down to the present day.
 The first record of Jews in Rome is in 161 BC, when Jason b.
 Eleazar and Eupolemus b.
 Johanan are said to have gone there as envoys from Judah Maccabee.

 Eugene IV, by the bull Dudum ad nostram audientiam (Aug 8, 1442) ordered the complete separation of Jews and Christians.
 Regarding their separation, article 8 of the bull stated:Inter christianos non habitent sed infra certum viculum seu locum a christianis separati et segregati, extra quem nullatenus mansiones habere valeant, inter se degant.

-Let them not live live among Christians, but within certain streets or place, separated and segregated from Christians; outside of which they may in no way be allowed to have dwellings, let them live among themselves.
+Let them not live among Christians, but within certain streets or place, separated and segregated from Christians; outside of which they may in no way be allowed to have dwellings, let them live among themselves.

 The Roman Ghetto was established as a result of papal bull Cum nimis absurdum, promulgated by Pope Paul IV on 14 July 1555.
 The bull also required the Jews of Rome, which had existed as a community since before Christian times and which numbered about 2,000 at the time, to live in the ghetto.
 The ghetto was a walled quarter with its gates locked at night.
 The wall was built under the direction of the architect Giovanni Sallustio Peruzzi.
 The cost of the wall's construction, 300 Roman scudi, had to be paid by the Jewish community.
 The area of Rome chosen for the ghetto was one of the most undesirable quarters of the city, subject to constant flooding by the Tiber River, but where Jews amounted already to 80% of the population.
 At the time of its founding, the area was a trapezoid whose bases (parallel to the river) measured respectively 270 m (near the Tiber) and 180 m, and whose sides was about 150 m long.
 The wall started from Ponte Fabricio reaching the Portico d'Ottavia; from there it ran along today's Via del Portico d'Ottavia (not including the ancient fish market (La Pescheria)); at Piazza Giudea (which was cut in two), it bent again, running along Vicolo Cenci (today Via del Progresso) until it reached the Tiber again.
 The total area amounted to three hectares.
 At the time of Sixtus V (late 1580s), roughly 3,500 inhabitants were living in inhuman conditions.